zsolutions-io/aleo-dcp/README.md

     }
 }

 ```

-*This is a very simplified marketplace to focus on `secret_custody_protocol.aleo` program usage.
-Private seller/buyer and offers are not shown here while possible.*
+*This is a very simplified marketplace to focus on the `secret_custody_protocol.aleo` program usage.
+This is why private seller/buyer and offers are not shown here.*